Episode 23

 Colm:

-Yeah, so really it was just on my, on my website.
+Yeah, so really it was just on my website.
 So right there where you could play the Flash version of the game at the time, right below it was just like a little widget.
 Yeah, it was provided by Humble.

 Jordan: